- 1 General information

 - 2 Starting a new project

-How to get access to the building and facilities.
+How to get into the building and reach the facilities.

 Starting a new project

 Below please find the information you need, if you would like to start a new MRI project at Spinoza.
 This information is primarily intended for researchers who are new to Spinoza.
 You typically only have to go through these procedures once.

 Checklist on how to start a project at Spinoza.
 These include compulsory actions that are required far in advance and just prior to scanning.

 Prior to using the MR facilities please follow the MR safety training.
 If you want perform the scanning yourself, you need to be trained as an MR operator.

 If you want to start already you may enlist help of those who are already trained.